fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 +++

 **add introduction**
+this is a story of how i found several dangerous behaviors in tekton cicd

 Recently, I stumbled upon an unusual finding.
 [Nuclei](https://docs.projectdiscovery.io/introduction) reported either an internet-exposed Kubernetes API server, which is not uncommon, or an exposed kubelet API.
 The latter hadn't been observed in our client's scope before, prompting me to investigate further.